-While nonprofit pharmaceutical companies are governed by a different set of tax laws than for-profit companies, they are subject to the same FDA regulatory requirements and R&D costs to bring products to market.
-This has led nonprofit pharmaceutical companies to target products that are relatively inexpensive to xii Comparability requirement means demonstrating that phase 2 results are comparable to phase 3 results.

-develop and that have a higher probability of success.
-Some industry experts do not see nonprofit pharmaceutical companies as disruptors to the industry or as a source of solutions to the issues at hand based on the fact that many of their activities involve relabeling approved products and have low sales volume.
+Third, while nonprofit pharmaceutical companies are governed by a different set of tax laws than for-profit companies, they are subject to the same FDA regulatory requirements and R&D costs to bring products to market.
+This has led nonprofit pharmaceutical companies to target products that are low cost to develop and that have a higher probability of success.
+In this way, some do not see nonprofit pharmaceutical companies as disruptors to the industry or a solution to the issues at hand given that many of their activities involve relabeling approved products and have low sales volume.

-Although nonprofit pharmaceutical companies can leverage their tax-exempt status to seek funding from diverse sources, the complex tax environment sometimes results in a mixed structure of nonprofit and forprofit companies operating under the same organizational umbrella, and this can blur efforts to increase transparency or ensure that drugs are affordable.
-Though the majority of nonprofit pharmaceutical companies have operational sizes comparable with small businesses, their tax-exempt status makes them ineligible for some types of funding, such as grants from the NIH Small Business Innovation Research program, SBA loans, or even bank loans that require some expected level of revenue.
-Further, reliance on diverse funding sources can create challenges for nonprofit pharmaceutical companies seeking to align their drug development and commercialization activities with public health priorities.
+Fourth, although nonprofit pharmaceutical companies can leverage their tax-exempt status to seek funding from diverse sources, the complex tax environment has resulted in a mixed structure of nonprofit and for-profit companies under the same organization that blur efforts to increase transparency or ensure that drugs are affordable.
+Though the majority of nonprofit pharmaceutical companies have operational sizes comparable with small businesses, their tax-exempt status makes them ineligible for some types of funding from the National Institutes of Health (NIH) Small Business Innovation Research, the Small Business Administration (SBA), or even bank loans that require some expected level of revenue.
+Further, the diverse funding sources create challenges aligning drug development and commercialization activities of nonprofit pharmaceutical companies with public health priorities.

-Through the literature search and stakeholder interviews, we identified a variety of approaches to addressing challenges that nonprofit pharmaceutical companies face.
-These approaches can be largely divided into financial and nonfinancial incentives.
-Financial incentives include the establishment of a federal program or set of initiatives that could fund or provide financial support for the development and manufacturing of drugs by nonprofit pharmaceutical companies at all stages of the product life cycle-from early discovery research activities to commercialization-and that could also provide financial support for capital investments.
-Stakeholders proposed a number of financial incentives tailored to the nonprofit pharmaceutical sector, such as interest-free loans, grants, cooperative agreements, loans not requiring repayment, and advanced purchasing agreements with the government (which would enhance the sustainability of nonprofit companies).
-Stakeholders and the literature also cited other existing tools that could be leveraged to expand eligibility to the nonprofit pharmaceutical sector, including NIH's Small Business Innovation Research grants, the Health Resources and Services Administration's (HRSA's) 340B Drug Pricing Program, and advanced purchasing commitments from the Strategic National Stockpile.
+The literature and stakeholders have described various approaches to address some of the challenges that nonprofit pharmaceutical companies face, which can be largely divided into financial and nonfinancial incentives.
+Financial incentives include the establishment of a federal program or set of initiatives that could fund or provide financial support for the development and manufacturing of drugs by nonprofit pharmaceutical companies at all stages of the product life cycle-from early discovery research activities to commercialization-as well as for capital investments.
+Stakeholders have proposed a number of financial incentives tailored to the nonprofit pharmaceutical sector such as interest-free loans, grants, cooperative agreements, loans not requiring repayment, and advanced purchasing agreements with the government to enhance their sustainability.
+Stakeholders and the literature also cited other existing tools that could be leveraged to expand eligibility to the nonprofit pharmaceutical sector, including NIH's Small Business Innovation Research Grants, the Health Resources and Services Administration's (HRSA) 340B Drug Pricing Program, and advanced purchasing commitments from the Strategic National Stockpile.

 In addition to the proposed initiatives discussed above, several Congressional bills have been introduced in recent years aimed at the nonprofit pharmaceutical sector.
-These include Senate Bill 2257, the Expanding Access to Affordable Prescription Drugs and Medical Devices Act, introduced in 2021, which included provisions for funding and low-interest loans to support nonprofit drug development and required FDA user fee waivers.
+This includes Senate Bill 2257, the Expanding Access to Affordable Prescription Drugs and Medical Devices Act introduced in 2021, which included provisions for funding and low-interest loans to support nonprofit drug development and required FDA user fee waivers.
 Financial initiatives such as the provisions included in this bill could align eligibility with certain criteria such as manufacturing drugs that are essential, in shortage, or fulfilling a public health need.
-As an example of the impact of federal funding, some stakeholders cited funding that allowed Civica to begin construction of a manufacturing facility in Virginia.
-This funding was awarded to Phlow Corporation, a U.S. drug manufacturing PBC, by the U.S. Administration for Strategic Preparedness and Response (ASPR) to build manufacturing capacity of essential medicines in shortage. ^{70,71} Stakeholders noted that federal support, in the form of funding or purchase agreements, would help ensure that nonprofit pharmaceutical companies achieve a production volume sufficient to exert pressure in the industry, increase their sustainability and financial stability, and also increase awareness of and trust in the nonprofit pharmaceutical sector.
+One example cited by some stakeholders was Civica's funding that allowed them to begin construction of a manufacturing facility in Virginia.
+This funding was awarded to Phlow Corporation, a U.S. drug manufacturing capacity of essential medicines in shortage.
+Stakeholders noted that Federal support would increase the financial stability of nonprofit pharmaceutical companies through funding or purchase agreements that would ensure some level of volume to be large enough to exert pressure in the industry, increase their sustainability, and also increase awareness of and trust in the nonprofit pharmaceutical sector.
 This support could promote market entry, competition, and expansion in this sector.